Send money to India

 6 steps to making money transfers to India

-After reading the pros and cons of the different options of sending money to India, you’ve decided to use a foreign exchange specialist.
+After reading the pros and cons of the different options of sending money to India, you may have decided to use a foreign exchange specialist.
 It’s by far the best value for money and you’ll receive a lot more Rupees for your Australian dollars than what a bank would offer.
-Now here’s how the money transfer works:
+Now for the practical bit - here’s how the money transfer process usually works:

 - Step 1: Register (online or by phone) and set up an account with a foreign exchange provider